Orphan works in the United States: Attempts to make orphan works available

-The University of Michigan (UM) is leading the HathiTrust orphan works project, an initiative to make orphan works published between 1923 and 1963 on HathiTrust available to the UM community.
+The University of Michigan (UM) had started an orphan works project in an effort to make orphan works published between 1923 and 1963 on HathiTrust available to the UM community.
 However, the project was put on hold as of September 2011 in the wake of a lawsuit filed against HathiTrust, UM, and four other member universities by the Authors Guild, Australian and Canadian authors' organizations, and eight authors to stop them from "reproducing, distributing and/or displaying" copyrighted works.
 This case was settled in HathiTrust's favor in Authors Guild, Inc. v.
 HathiTrust on January 6, 2015.

 The Internet Archive in October 2017 started making available online some orphan works published between 1923 and 1941 inclusive, forming a collection called the "Sonny Bono memorial" (after Sonny Bono, an entertainer and advocate for perpetual copyright for whom the Copyright Term Extension Act was named).

 The effort is made possible by 17 U.S.C. § 108(h) when applied according to some actionable criteria proposed by scholars.